 Guidelines and Timetable

-- The Festival is open to the participation of classes of students in G4 and G5.
+- The Festival is open to the participation of classes of students in Grade 4 and Grade 5.

 - Students can work individually or in small groups.